Applied research for a new model of urban freight mobility in Barcelona

 Recognition at Smart City Expo 2021 in Bilbao

-The industrial PhD project we are talking about is entitled "New integral model of urban distribution of goods in the city of Barcelona: living with public space", and it is a collaborative research project born from the work, the study and constant analysis by Imma Ribas and Manuel ValdƩs (the two tutors of the project) to improve the mobility of both people and goods in the city of Barcelona.
-In this case, the two tutors agree on the need to deepen the distribution of urban goods in Barcelona, and considered the advantages of being able to do an Industrial Doctorate in this subject.
-Its objective is to carry out background work that allows the problem of urban mobility to be addressed from a comprehensive perspective: identifying the effect of its development in urban areas, both the classic model and the new trends, from the accesses to the last mile and proposing comprehensive measures to harmonize it with the use of public space for other citizen activities.
+The industrial doctoral project we are talking about is entitled ā€œNew comprehensive model of urban goods distribution in the city of Barcelona: living together with public spaceā€, and is a collaborative research project born from the work, study and constant analysis of Imma Ribas and Manuel ValdĆ©s (the two tutors of the project) to improve mobility, both of people and goods, in the city of Barcelona.
+In this case, the two tutors agree on the need to delve deeper into the distribution of urban goods in Barcelona, and considered the advantages of being able to do an Industrial Doctorate in this subject.
+Its objective is to carry out in-depth work that allows us to address the problem of urban mobility from a comprehensive perspective: identifying the effect of its development in urban areas, both of the classic model and of new trends, from accesses to the last mile and proposing comprehensive measures to harmonize it with the use of public space for other citizen activities.

-"Thus, in order to deal with this exponential increase in Internet shopping, we suggested a merchandise distribution model that aimed not only to reduce environmental impact but also to minimize congestion and noise.
-In addition, we recommended a campaign to make the population aware of the repercussions of this new habit."
+ā€œThus, in order to deal with this exponential increase in online shopping, we suggested a model for distributing goods that aimed not only to reduce the environmental impact but also to minimize congestion and noise.
+In addition, we recommended a campaign to raise awareness among the population of the repercussions of this new habit.ā€

 Photo by Moosa Moseneke on Unsplash

-"With the implementation of a model of this style, a reduction in congestion, noise and environmental pollution could be obtained.
-In addition, it would also serve to achieve a reduction in the use of public space and, therefore, this space could improve and could be made available to citizens."
+ā€œWith the implementation of a model of this style, a reduction in congestion, noise and environmental pollution could be obtained.
+In addition, it would also serve to achieve a reduction in the use of public space and, therefore, this space could be improved and made available to citizens.ā€

 Collaborative research, why an Industrial Doctorate?

-The tutor of the project within the Barcelona City Council, Manuel ValdƩs, explains that the possibility of integrating an Industrial Doctorate at the City Council has allowed them to scientifically analyze the possible solutions and validate the practical knowledge they already had: "this allows us keep in mind the new trends, advances or innovations to then develop the application in our city".
-Also for PhD student Maria Savall, being able to dedicate herself full-time to the analysis, study and development of a new model for distributing goods in Barcelona is a unique opportunity:
+The project tutor within the Barcelona City Council, Manuel ValdĆ©s, details that the possibility of integrating an Industrial Doctorate at the City Council has allowed them to scientifically analyze possible solutions and validate the practical knowledge they already had: ā€œthis allows us to keep in mind new trends, advances or innovations and then develop the application in our cityā€.
+Also for the doctoral student Maria Savall, being able to dedicate herself full time to the analysis, study and development of a new model for distributing goods in Barcelona is a unique opportunity:

-"The topic we are dealing with is a topical issue that the different actors are working on in depth and that makes it much more interesting and captivating."
+ā€œThe topic we are dealing with is a current issue that the different actors are working on in depth and which makes it much more interesting and captivating.ā€

 Industrial PhD student Maria Savall with Barcelona City Council tutor Manuel ValdƩs.

-"The university has the tools to know the current trends, to make the state of the art of any of the measures mentioned, to know how research should be done, etc., while the fact of being part of the mobility department and infrastructures of Barcelona City Council provides us with a lot of data, analyses, studies or reflections that are decisive for this Industrial Doctorate.ā€
+ā€œThe university has the tools to know current trends, to know the state of the art of any of the aforementioned measures, to know how research should be done, etc., while being part of the mobility and infrastructure department of the Barcelona City Council provides us with a lot of data, analysis, studies or decisive reflections for this Industrial Doctorate.ā€